eadanie1/swapi-aws/README.md

 - package.json
 - README.md - This README file

-/swapi-app/node_modules - contains the downloaded modules/packages for the project to run
+/swapi-app/node_modules - contains the downloaded modules/packages for the project to run - however excluded from the respository due to space and not necessary as the package.json file is included.

 ## 5. Technologies Used